biolink/biolink-model/src/docs/understanding-the-model.md

 In Biolink Model, slots represent properties that a class or an association can have.

-A slot is similar to `rdf:Property` where it can link
+A slot is similar to `rdf:Property` where it can link:
-  - an instance of a class to another instance of a class
+  * an instance of a class to another instance of a class
-  - an instance of a class to a literal/data type
+  * an instance of a class to a literal/data type

 In Biolink Model slots are used to represent
   - [Predicates](#predicates)